 Mungo National Park, Outback NSW

-It’s one of the harshest, driest landscapes in NSW, but Mungo National Park is teeming with life.
-More than 110 species of birds, 22 mammals and 62 reptiles call this vast park home.
-Hugs mobs of red kangaroos can be seen bounding across the plains or sprawled out in the shade of the trees.
+It’s one of the harshest, driest landscapes in NSW, but Mungo National Park (10hrs west of Sydney) is teeming with life.
+More than 110 species of birds, 22 mammals and 62 reptiles call this vast park home, part of the World Heritage-listed Willandra Lakes Region.
+Huge mobs of red kangaroos can be seen bounding across the plains or sprawled out in the shade of the trees.
 Graceful emus, standing up to two metres tall, pick their way through the scrub.
+The lunar-like landscapes include a ring of enormous sand dunes, known as the Walls of China, and have been the site of discovery of Mungo Man and Mungo Woman, Aboriginal Australians buried here more than 42,000 years ago.

 Menindee Lakes, Menindee

 For many years during the drought of the 2010s, the nine Menindee Lakes stood dry.
-But following recent record-breaking rainfall, the lakes are full to capacity, creating a stunning aquatic landscape on the edge of the Australian desert.
+But following recent record-breaking rainfalls, the lakes are full to capacity, creating a stunning aquatic landscape on the edge of the Australian desert.
 Bird life has also returned with thousands of pelicans, ducks, swans, cormorants, ibis and spoonbills plying the calm waters.
-The lakes are a stop on the famed Darling River Run, an epic Outback road trip through the most remote parts of the state.
+The lakes are a stop on the famed Darling River Run, an epic Outback road-trip through the most remote parts of the state, near Broken Hill in the very west.

 Fort Bourke Hill Lookout and New Cobar Open Cut Gold Mine, Cobar

-People have been mining precious minerals and metals in Cobar for 150 years.
+People have been mining precious minerals and metals in Cobar (700km northwest of Sydney in the centre of the state) for 150 years.
 It’s an industry that has literally shaped the town and the landscape around it.
-From the top of Fort Bourke Hill Lookout, 300m above sea level, you can peer down into the pit of the open cut gold mine, accessed by a winding track carved straight into the rock.
+From the top of Fort Bourke Hill Lookout, 300m above sea level, you can peer down into the pit of the open-cut gold mine, accessed by a winding track carved straight into the rock.
 It will give you an illuminating look below the surface.

 Gibraltar Range National Park, Glen Innes